Arneri family

 The original Patriarch of the clan was called Dobroslav (Boniface) Peruzzi.
 He had a status of a minor nobleman (local Patrician status of the City of Korčula).
-It is believed that the clan's Frankish ancestors (and partial benefactors) might have been the Peruzzi family of Florence.
+It is believed that the clan's ancestors (and partial benefactors) might have been the Peruzzi family of Florence.
 Pertaining to their trading links (in wood, wheat & iron ore) with Western Bosnia and South Central Croatia, and the subsequent abandonment of all trading posts towards the interiors (as a resulting factor of the Ottoman invasion), might have given rise to the hypothesis that the family's origin came from Bosnia.
 While it is very likely that these activities netted them further titles (particularly with the Kingdom of Hungry), the significance of these holdings remain unclear.

 In 1420 the family was mentioned in the charter of the town of Korčula as the Duke/Lord of the Manor of Korčula.
 In 1558 the clan was awarded Venetian holdings on the Island of Hvar, thereby making them Counts there as well.
 Later, land acquisition in Brač, Split, Trogir, Zadar, Vis, etc. placed the family holdings among the largest in Venetian Dalmatia.

 Other noble families of Korčula were Kanavelić, Izmaeli, De Polo, Gabrijelić and Nikoničić.

+Surname

+Notable people with the surname Arneri include: